Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 I think they limit you.

-They put you in with the pool and you get the average of the pool.
+They put you in with the pool, and you get the average of the pool.

 I personally would rather go out and compete on my own.

-You sound like the kind of guy that would too.
+You sound like the kind of guy that would, too.

 Not everybody's an entrepreneur, okay?

-You need workers as well as into entrepreneurs.
+You need workers as well as entrepreneurs.

-You need worker bees as well as the queen.
+You need worker bees as well.

-But here's here's the the bottom line.
+But here's the bottom line.

-We have continually improved our cost uh the the way of life, the the level of the standard of living has gone up decade after decade after decade.
+Americans going back to FDR days or going back to the 50s or even the 60s or the 70s, we have continually improved our cost, the way of life, the level of the standard of living has gone up decade after decade after decade.

 The middle class group and the upper income groups have all gained proportionately to each other, and that's been going on for decades as well.